tvaskisalo/Solita-Dev-Academy-2022/Documentation/Dev Diary/Day3.md

 ## Reflection

-TypeScript is a hard, but an effective teacher.
+TypeScript is a demanding, but an effective teacher.
 I have learned a lot about TypeScript and JavaScript syntax, since one can't be lazy when writin TypeScript.
 I have learned a lot how to actually use TypeScript even with libraries that I haven't used with TypeScripy before, such as mongoose.
 Today has been a rough, but an educational day.

 ## Plan for the next day